Architect4Hire/AspireCafe/coding-standards.md

 - Responsible only for routing requests to the appropriate domain layer

 #### Domain Layer
-- Separated into discrete projects (e.g., `AspireCafe.ProductApiDomainLayer`)
+- Separated into discrete projects (e.g., `Aspire Cafe.ProductApiDomainLayer`)
 - Contains business logic, validation, data access, and domain models
 - Organized into sublayers:
   - **Facade**: Acts as the application service layer, coordinating operations